 - tyrosine (an amino acid from protein)

-Furthermore, you need your liver, kidneys and mitochondria (the little energy battery packs in your cells) to be working well too.
+Furthermore, your liver, kidneys and mitochondria (the little energy battery packs in your cells) need to be working well too.

 Potential causes of thyroid dysfunction

 There are many intricate steps in the production and use of thyroid hormones.
 Unfortunately, this means there are a number of opportunities for this finely-tuned system to go off the rails.